What is PMS?

 - contributes to the reduction of tiredness and fatigue

-- contributes to the normal functioning of the nervous system
+- contributes to the normal function of the nervous system

-- Evening primrose and borage oil are particularly rich in gamma-linolenic acid, which has been shown in various studies to have a soothing effect on PMS.
+- Evening primrose &Borage oil is particularly rich in gamma-linolenic acid, which has had a soothing effect on PMS in various studies.

-- In a summary of the topic from 2019, two studies were presented, among others.
-In one, the test subjects received 1500 mg of evening primrose oil daily, in the other 180 mg of gamma-linolenic acid.
-In both studies, the PMS symptoms improved significantly, including the tension pain in the breasts and water retention.
-However, the oil must be taken over a longer period of time, as improvement often only occurs after 4-6 months (see. https://e-jmm.org/DOIx.php?id=10.6118/jmm.18190).
+- A 2019 summary of the topic presented, among other things, two studies.
+In one, participants received 1500 mg of evening primrose oil daily, and in the other, 180 mg of gamma-linolenic acid.
+In both studies, PMS symptoms improved significantly, including breast tenderness and water retention.
+However, the oil must be taken over a longer period, as improvement often only becomes apparent after 4-6 months (see [reference]). https://e-jmm.org/DOIx.php?id=10.6118/jmm.18190).

 Further sources: